 Migraine is a type of headache that manifests as a throbbing and pulsating pain on one side of the head.
 There are several different types of migraine, but the two main types are: migraine with aura (also known as classic migraine, visual disturbances and other neurological symptoms appear before the actual headache strikes) and migraine without aura (also known as common migraine, the pain strikes with no warning.)

-You might be wondering: What are migraines symptoms?
-In addition to the unilateral throbbing headache, migraines are usually accompanied by symptoms like nausea and vomiting, fatigue, sensitivity to light, sound or smell and blurred vision.
 Other symptoms depending on the type of migraine are dizziness, blurred speech, muscle weakness or numbness, temporary loss of vision, mood changes and confusion.
 The pain can be so debilitating that some patients are not able to carry on with their daily lives until the headache goes away.
 Patients may experience pain for more than 15 days per month, which explains why migraines are the second leading cause of disability among people under 50 worldwide.

 What Is The Cause for Migraines?